 2. Reporting as an intangible asset

-Another method for valuing digital assets is to use the inventory or financial instruments standards.
+Another method for valuing digital assets is using the standards of inventory or financial instruments.

 However, despite these advantages, they aren’t a perfect match and pose certain problems.

-Under current GAAP and international financial reporting standards (IFRS), public companies must now recognize a digital currency as an intangible asset that has an unknown duration.
+Under current GAAP and international financial reporting standards (IFRS), public companies must recognize a digital currency as an intangible asset with an unknown duration.

 In most situations, businesses would initially record cryptocurrencies on the balance sheet at their cost basis.